dbl-works/terraform/stack/app/README.md

   alarm_evaluation_periods        = 1
-  slack_channel_id                = "CXXXXXXXXXX" # Required if user want to enable slack notification slack_workspace_id              = "TXXXXXXXX" # Required if user want to enable slack notification
+  slack_channel_id                = "CXXXXXXXXXX" # Required if user want to enable slack notification slack_workspace_id              = "TXXXXXXXX" # Required if user want to enable slack notification slack_sns_topic_arn             = "arn:aws:sns:eu-central-1:1XXXXXXXXXXX:first-sns-topic" # Required if user want to enable slack notification and has setup slack configuration once, sns_topic_arn can be retrieved from the output in the first time setup

   ecs_name = null # custom name when convention exceeds 32 chars